yangrc1234/VolumeCloud/README.md

 4. Blit the cloud image with final image.

 ### How is shape evaluated
-First of all, there're two types of noise texture(inside Resources folder), we call them base texture, which is larger, and detail texture, which is smaller and "shovels" the result of base texture, making the cloud looks more detailed.
+First of all, there're two types of noise texture(inside Resources folder), name it base texture, and detail texture which is smaller, used for "shovel" the result of base texture, making the cloud looks more detailed.
 During rendering, the base texture is sampled, and multiplied by the height-density map sampling result, then got clipped using coverage value.
 Then the detail texture is used to erode the result from the last step.
 After all these, the density value from weather map G channel is used to adjust final result.